Ulcer Index

 SD.
 We compared two strategies over the period 1940-1997: buy-and-hold

-the S&P 500 index, and timing the index with a simple indicator.
+the S&P 500 index, and timing the index with a simple momentum indicator.
 Results

 include reinvestment of dividends in both cases.